Unable to control the visibility of Versions in parent projects

 The "In-Test2" Version appears in the parent and "Sharing" seems to have no impact on visibility

-#1 Updated by Felix Schäfer almost 12 years ago
+#1 Updated by Felix Schäfer over 12 years ago

 I'd say this is expected behavior as the roadmap page will show all versions from subprojects (when the checkbox in the right sidebar is clicked) only based on visibility (i.e. if you have the permission to see those) and only those.
 The sharing thing doesn't influence that currently.

-#2 Updated by John Lewin almost 12 years ago
+#2 Updated by John Lewin over 12 years ago

 Felix, I agree and based on the research I did after running into this behavior determined this is not how Redmine is currently implemented.
 I thought I might be diminishing the value of the bug by using the Expected/Actual behavior approach but it's hard to break old practices.